Anomali ThreatStream vs Recorded Future

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Threat Data Aggregation — Aggregates data from multiple threat sources.
+- Threat Data Aggregation — Collects and normalizes threat data from diverse sources

 - Threat Analysis — Contextual risk scoring and insights